MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/guidelines-powerbi-visuals.md

 ms.service: powerbi
 ms.subservice: powerbi-custom-visuals
 ms.topic: conceptual
-ms.date: 08/12/2020
+ms.date: 05/12/2021
 ---

 # Guidelines for Power BI visuals
-Before you [publish](office-store.md) your Power BI visual to Microsoft AppSource for others to discover and use, make sure that you follow the guidelines to create a great experience for your users.
+Before you [publish](office-store.md) your Power BI visual to Microsoft AppSource for others to discover and use, make sure that you follow these guidelines to create a great experience for your users.

 ## Power BI visuals with additional purchases

 You can submit Power BI visuals that are free to the Marketplace (Microsoft AppSource).
 You can also submit to Microsoft AppSource Power BI visuals that have an "additional purchase may be required" price tag.
 "Additional purchase may be required" Power BI visuals, are similar to in-app purchase (IAP) add-ins in the Office Store.

-Similarly to a free Power BI visual, an IAP Power BI visual can also be certified.
+Like a free Power BI visual, an IAP Power BI visual can also be certified.
 Before submitting your IAP Power BI visual for certification, make sure it complies with the [certification requirements](power-bi-custom-visuals-certified.md).

 ### What is a Power BI visual with IAP features?